mistyharsh/fp-ventures/04-io/Notes.md

 Whenever you look at it, it equals the same value.
 But that doesn't mean it will always bind the same value.

+# Functors
+You can think of `fmap` as either a function that takes a function and a functor and then maps that function over the functor, or you can think of it as a function that takes a function and lifts that function so that it operates on functors.
+Both views are correct and in Haskell, equivalent.